 In a bold move that’s shaking up the world of e-commerce, ASOS has begun banning customers deemed "serial returners" as part of a stricter returns policy aimed at curbing unsustainable shopping habits.
 While the fast-fashion giant insists the crackdown affects only a small number of accounts, the decision has triggered widespread debate across the retail industry and among loyal shoppers—especially those who rely on ordering multiple sizes due to fit inconsistencies or accessibility needs.

 This shift reflects a broader trend among online retailers rethinking the once-sacred policy of free, unlimited returns.
-But as ASOS tightens its grip, the question looms: are consumers being unfairly penalised for cautious or necessary shopping behaviour, or is this the inevitable correction for a system buckling under its own convenience?
+But as ASOS tightens its grip, the question looms: are consumers being unfairly penalized for cautious or necessary shopping behaviour, or is this the inevitable correction for a system buckling under its own convenience?

 ASOS added a £3.95 fee for UK customers returning under £40 of items (Premier members now have a £15 threshold) back in September 2024.
 However, this has not had the desired impact ASOS wanted and returns from a select few have remain too high and financial unsustainable for the business.